NOTE: Changes to this document from its February 2021 version are highlighted in yellow.

 disclose all firm offers of outside employment to the Office

-The term "outside employment" refers to employment that falls outside the scope of the Act's substantive conflict of interest rules.
-This includes any position that creates an employer/employee relationship, as well as most service contracts, appointments to boards of directors and partnerships.
-It also encompasses employment with the private sector, the House of Commons, the Senate, or a political party.
+The term “outside employment” refers to employment that falls outside the scope of the Act’s substantive conflict of interest rules and only includes a position that creates an employer/employee relationship.
+It encompasses employment with the private sector, the House of Commons, the Senate, or a political party.
 It does not include employment as a public office holder or as a public servant with a public sector entity.[i]

 A “firm offer of employment” includes any serious offer, whether written or verbal, even if you do not consider it further.
 A legally binding agreement does not need to be in place for an offer to be firm.
 The conditions for a firm offer would, for example, be met once discussions are initiated regarding key elements such as salary level, vacation and benefits.

 If you are considering accepting an offer, your advisor will review your disclosure and provide advice on the permissibility of accepting it in light of your current or post-employment obligations.